jstutters/pirec/docs/tutorial.rst

 Next, define the stages of your analysis to be recorded.
 For this example we'll concatenate two files in the first stage and then count the words of the resulting file in the second stage.
 The :func:`record
-<plumbium.processresult.record>` decorator indicates that the function should
+<pirec.processresult.record>` decorator indicates that the function should
 be recorded.
 The list of arguments to record is used to name the return values from the function - the number of arguments to record should match the number of variables returned the the function.
-Calls to external programs should be made using :func:`call <plumbium.processresult.call>` so that printed output can be captured.
+Calls to external programs should be made using :func:`call <pirec.processresult.call>` so that printed output can be captured.

 .. code:: python